frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔄 **Reconciliation** | Match against source APIs | Ensure completeness |

 > 📈 **Result:** Reduced marketing pipeline failures by **60%**.

+> 💡 **How I answer this:**
+>
+> "Data quality is critical in my pipelines.
+First, I run null checks right after ingestion - if key columns are empty, the pipeline stops and alerts me.
+Second, I detect schema drift by comparing incoming data against expected schemas - this saved us many times when APIs changed without notice.
+Third, I set freshness policies - if data is older than expected, I get an alert.
+Fourth, I use threshold alerts for anomaly detection - if metrics suddenly spike or drop, something might be wrong.
+Finally, I reconcile our data against source APIs to ensure we didn't miss any records.
+These practices reduced our pipeline failures by 60%."

 ---